Skip to content

 • prefix: Log prefix identifier

-• retention-day: Number of days to retain log files; expired files are automatically deleted
+• retention-day: Number of days to retain log files, automatically deleted when expired

 • show-line: Whether to display the filename and line number of the log call